-#3: Credit monitoring of all 3 credit bureaus.
+3. Credit monitoring of all 3 major credit bureaus.

-Get alerts whenever a change occurs for your reports with any of the three credit bureaus— meaning that whenever a positive or negative entry is posted on your TransUnion, Equifax, or Experian credit report, you will be notified.
+With Experian’s credit monitoring services, you get alerts whenever a change occurs in your credit reports with any of the three credit bureaus.
+This means that whenever a positive or negative entry is posted on your TransUnion, Equifax, or Experian credit report, you will be notified.

 This service can also be used to monitor for identity theft.
 If you see a line of credit that you didn’t request, you’ll know it is time to take action.

-#4: Monthly credit updates from all 3 credit bureaus.
+4. Monthly credit updates from all 3 major credit bureaus.

 Even if the information isn’t true, it can lower your credit score so you will want to take action.
 Credit report disputes can take time to rectify.
 Keep this in mind if you’re planning a major purchase or loan in the future.
 You don’t want false information to hurt planned major life events.

-Though you get monthly updates with your TransUnion and Equifax credit reports, if you sign up with Experian’s CreditWorks you’ll get daily updates on your Experian credit report.
-Use it for security purposes, or as further incentive to continue strengthening your credit if you want to raise your score.
+Though you get updated monthly with your TransUnion and Equifax credit reports, if you sign up with Experian’s CreditWorks you’ll get daily updates on your Experian credit report.
+Use it for security purposes, or as further incentive to continue strengthening your credit if you want to raise your credit score.

-Whether you just have questions about your credit score and information that is on your credit report, or you feel as if you may be a victim of identity theft, Experian is always on call to answer your questions or address your concerns.
+If you have questions about your credit score or information on your credit report, Experian’s customer service team is always on call to answer your questions or address your concerns.

 Should identity theft be an issue, you’ll be assigned a fraud resolution agent to help you resolve any and all situations.
 But, again, you don’t have to be a victim to call and get information.
-It’s customer service for the best of times and the worst of times.
+Customer service is available for the best of times and the worst of times.

 It’s a one-stop shop for everything related to your financial profile.
 Savvy users check their portal as often as they check their bank and credit card statements, and because of this are able to circumvent potential financial pitfalls.